maurogestoso/bbc-tech-test/README.md

 * The `generate` method returns an empty string when a numeral can't be generated.
 I decided on this implementation to avoid breaking the users' code if they decided to compose this function and treat its return value as a string.

-* Interestingly, [according the Wikipedia page](https://en.wikipedia.org/wiki/Roman_numerals#Zero), returning `null` would have been historically correct 😁
+* Interestingly, [according the Wikipedia page](https://en.wikipedia.org/wiki/Roman_numerals#Zero), returning `null` for zero would have been historically correct 😁

 * I wrote 2 little helper functions to validate the type and the range of the input, improving the readability of the main method.